kado/blogify/README.md

 Blogify is a micro blog engine developed in .NET Core 5.
 This project was made with Microsoft Visual Studio Community 2019 Versión 16.8.4.

+## Total Time
+I took aproximately 18 hrs + 2 Hours of planning and reading some articles.

 ## Database
 This project runs with MS SQL Server 2019 Express.
 Please run: Script DBBlogify.sql file to create the database with some sample data.